 Not to be deterred, I pressed on past the rejection, and decided to try sending another story to Stone Soup.
 This time, however, I wrote the story with the Stone Soup magazine firmly in mind.
 I had noticed that the magazine liked stories that were on the serious side, with morals to them, and so I modeled my story accordingly.
 I also added one of my favorite plot devices, a twist ending, waiting until the end to reveal that the setting for the story was on the Titanic.

 This made the story fresh despite its slightly hackneyed moral.
-This time, my story was accepted by Stone Soup
+This time, my story was accepted by Stone Soup.

 By applying the lessons learned from my Stone Soup experience, I have had another article published, this time in Cicada, a prominent literary magazine for teenagers.
 The initiative and persistence that I put towards research and writing for a specific market led to success.
 By using these skills, I plan to continue widening my literary horizons, and hope to one day become an official, self-supporting author.